-9) Weil, Gotshal & Manges (2002): Comparative Study of Corporate Governance Codes Relevant to the European Union and Its Member States, Final Report & Annexes I-III, pp. 6-7.
+9) Weil, Gotshal & Manges (2002): Comparative Study of Corporate Governance Codes Relevant to the European Union and Its Member States, Final Report & plan were systematically dealt with.
+To begin with, as we have already seen, in May 2004 the Takeover Directive (2004/25/EC) was finally adopted after a long and heated debate.

-10) Report of the High-Level Group of Company Law Experts on A Modern Regulatory Framework for Company Law in Europe.
+(10) Report of the High-Level Group of Company Law Experts on A Modern Regulatory Framework for Company Law in Europe.
 Brussels, 4 November 2002, p 72.